-Population census data are collected by nations at great expense and have enormous capacity to inform public policy (Akinyemi and Isiugo-Abanihe.
-2014; Reed and Mberu 2014).
+Population census data are collected by nations at great expense and have enormous capacity to inform public policy.
 They are among the most widely used data sources in the social sciences and are broadly employed by policy makers, researchers, journalists, teachers, students, and others.
-Given the societal investment in censuses and their widely-recognized utility, it is essential that the data be disseminated in a timely manner to maximize their utility.
+Given the societal investment in censuses and their widely-recognized utility, it is essential that the data be disseminated in a timely manner that maximizes their utility without sacrificing confidentiality.

-IPUMS offers a means of disseminating microdata which complements the dissemination activities of National Statistical Offices.
-NSOs disseminate official statistics and official statistical products to a large number of publics citizens, officials, the media, analysts, etc. The IPUMS-International project disseminates to a tiny, but important constituency-researchers and policy makers who require detailed data on individuals and households to measure and analyse complex relationships, often making comparisons over time and between nations.
+The IPUMS-International microdata project offers a means of disseminating microdata which complements the dissemination activities of National Statistical Offices.
+NSOs disseminate official statistics and official statistical products to a large number of publics-citizens, officials, the media, analysts, etc. The IPUMS-International project disseminates to a tiny, but important constituency-researchers and policy makers who require detailed data on individuals and households to measure and analyse complex relationships, often making comparisons over time and between nations.

-Statistical quality is of great concern to all users of census data, particularly of census microdata.
-Assessment of data quality makes up an important component of Tools for Demographic Estimation (Moultrie 2014).
-This paper analyses census quality by comparing statistics from selected pairs of integrated microdata samples disseminated from the IPUMS-International website.
-We test the statistical coherence of educational attainment, specifically primary schooling completed from two successive censuses for fifteen African countries encompassing one-half (46.7%) of the population of the continent.
+Statistical quality is of great concern to all users of census data, and no less so for users of census microdata.
+This paper addresses the issue of census quality by comparing statistics from selected pairs of integrated microdata samples disseminated from the IPUMS-International website.
+We test the statistical coherence of educational attainment, specifically primary schooling completed from two successive censuses for 15 African countries encompassing one-half (46.7%) of the population of the continent.